fabiospampinato/vscode-terminals/README.md

         "cd to/my/chest",
         "touch my_heart"
       ],
-      "recycle": false, // Always create a new terminal "target": "My Other Terminal",// Execute the commands in this terminal's instance "open": true, // Open the terminal after executing its commands
+      "substitution": false, // Disable variable substitution for this terminal "recycle": false, // Always create a new terminal "target": "My Other Terminal",// Execute the commands in this terminal's instance "open": true, // Open the terminal after executing its commands